Mwakisaghu/mns-bc-user-manual-build/docs/Procurement_Manual/04-setting-up-procurement.md

 ### Vendor Management Configuration

-1. Navigate to the Vendor Management section:
+1. Navigate to the **Order Planning** section:
-   - Click on the Settings icon.
+   - Alternatively, click on the search bar and search for **Vendors**.
-   - Select Vendor Management from the menu.
+   - Select Vendor/Vendor List from the menu.

 2. Set up vendor management parameters:
    - Configure vendor categories, payment terms, and other relevant information.

-## 2.2.
-Defining Purchase Policies and Procedures
+## Defining Purchase Policies and Procedures

 ### Establishing Purchase Policies